Medieval Torture Devices: The Brazen Bull - History & Pictures

 Explore the dark history of medieval torture devices.
 From the infamous iron maiden to the gruesome breaking wheel, uncover the sinister methods used to extract confessions and inflict punishment in the Middle Ages.

-Medieval Torture Devices: The Pear of Anguish - History & Pictures
+Medieval Torture Devices: The Breaking Wheel - History & Pictures

 Skevington's gyves